 “Where precise details of certain portions of the Work are unknown at the time of calling bids, the bidders may be required to include a cash allowance in the bid price.”

-A common example of where a Cash Allowance is seen would be in the case of a power connection to a building.
-Often Public utilities will only provide estimates at the start of a project and the final costs are only known once the work is complete.
-Therefore a Cash allowance would ensure that the costs of hookup are covered within the bid contract amount.
+A common example of where a Cash Allowance comes into play would be in the case of a power connection to a building.
+Often Public utilities will only provide estimates at the start of a project, and the final costs are only known once the work is actually complete.
+Therefore a Cash Allowance would ensure that the costs of hookup are covered within the bid contract amount.
 Other examples of items that can be covered by cash allowances could be testing and inspection, sculptures, murals, landscaping, site furnishings, special hardware, special equipment, owner purchased products, and of course specialty mill-work.

-Sometimes a “Cash Allowance” is confused with a “Contingency Allowance”.
-The key difference between the two, is that a Cash Allowance covers the “known”, whereas the Contingency Allowance covers the “unknown” costs in a project just like a “ rainy day fund”.
-A Contingency Allowance is defined as
+Sometimes a “Cash Allowance” is confused with a “Contingency Allowance.”
+The key difference between the two is that a Cash Allowance covers the known, whereas the Contingency Allowance covers the unknown costs in a project – acting as a rainy day fund.
+A Contingency Allowance is defined as:

-Even though a Cash Allowance seems pretty straightforward great confusion can result unless the scope or work and costs included are clearly defined and listed in the contract specifications, usually Section 012100.
-For example a Cash Allowance wouldn’t normally include the Contractor’s overhead, and profit however it could include:
+Even though a Cash Allowance seems pretty straightforward, great confusion can result unless the scope of work and costs included are clearly defined and listed in the contract specifications, usually in Section 012100.
+For example a Cash Allowance wouldn’t normally include the Contractor’s overhead and profit, however it could include:

-- Where applicable, all Subcontractor’s and Sub-subcontractor’s overhead and profit related to the cash allowance.
+- Where applicable, all subcontractor and sub-subcontractor overheads, and profit related to the cash allowance

-References we used in researching this post included:
+Interested in learning more?
+References we used in researching this post include:

 - CCDC 20 – A guide to the use of CCDC 2 – 2008 Stipulated price contract

-- The Construction Specifications Institute: Construction Contract Administration Practise Guide
+- The Construction Specifications Institute: Construction Contract Administration Practice Guide

-- AIA – The Architect’s Handbook of Professional Pracctise – 14th Ed
+- AIA – The Architect’s Handbook of Professional Practice – 14th Ed